risd/dev-setup/create-webhook-site.md

 Start by creating a repo on GitHub under the *Media Account*
 Initialize the repo with a `README` through the Github prompt
-Clone the repo

-**Else, if a repo is already created**
+**Once the repo is created, or if a repo already exists**
 ```
-git clone wh-repo
+git clone repo-name
 ```